hackclub/hackclub/workshops/read_the_internet/README.md

     </tr>
 </table>
 ```

 A HTML table can be seen as a 2 dimensional array or list.
-The table contains rows which are the `tr` tags.
-Each row contains columns which are the `td` tags.
+The table contains rows (`tr` tags).
+Each row contains columns (`td` tags).
 Within the `td` tags is the data or text we can webscrape.
-For more info on HTML check out this link: [HTML.com](https://html.com).
-Its useful to understand HTML when webscraping because you will need to know how to navigate the HTML in Python.

 ### Python time!

-We begin by using beautiful soup to find a HTML table element.
-We want to find a specific table by id `sortable_table_world` as seen in the picture.
-The code below finds the first table that matches that id by using the `find` function and specifying the id as an attribute.
+We're going to use BeautifulSoup to find an HTML table element.
+We want to find a specific table by ID `sortable_table_world` as seen in the picture.
+The code below finds the first table that matches that ID by using the `find` function and specifying the id as an attribute.
 The `attrs` is an optional argument and is a dictionary that can be set to any id, class, or HTML identifier.

 ![nCOVID table open with inspect element](https://cloud-p5pdve0kf.vercel.app/1inspect_element.png)

 ```python
 # get world data table
 table = soup.find('table', attrs={'id':'sortable_table_world'})